microsoft/trident/README.md

   is the configuration that Trident will apply to the host (same payload as `kickstart-file`, but directly embedded in the Trident configuration).
 WIP, early preview only.
-- **grpc**: gRPC port to listen on, through which host configuration can be passed in once networking is up in the provisioning OS.
-Not yet implemented.

 ## Host Configuration